genesiscommunitysuccess/docs/docs/tutorials/building-an-application/introduction.md

 ---
 id: intro
-title: 'Introduction'
+title: Introduction
-sidebar_label: 'Introduction'
+sidebar_label: Introduction
 sidebar_position: 0

 ---
-IN PROGRESS

-Building an application – start to finish
+# Building an application – start to finish

 The easiest way to learn how the LCNC Platform works is to follow the creation of an application from start to finish.
 That’s what we shall do here.